 These two Kinect models are identical hardware, but distributed differently.
 Since the Kinect has been discontinued, the Kinect for Xbox One is the sensor that is still readily available to purchase.
 You will just need to purchase the Kinect Adapter for Windows, which usually needs to be purchased separately.
 Read more about where to purchase the Kinect.

 Not yet.
 Mac support is currently in development and will be available for Depthkit very soon.
 For the moment, you can capture on a Mac using Windows Bootcamp.

 No!
 Depthkit captures the color streams provided by the Kinect and RealSense cameras so you can begin capturing without any other equipment.
-Depthkit does have experimental support for calibration and capture with an video camera alongside the depth sensor.
+Depthkit does have experimental support for calibration and capture with a video camera alongside the depth sensor.
 Please get in touch with [email protected] to inquire about access to this feature.

-Depthkit is optimized for Unity and exports a video file (mp4) in Depthkit's combined-per-pixel - combined-per-pixel - The export format optimized for Unity playback that is made up of the color video (top) and depth data (bottom).
-This format provides a performance friendly playback of your volumetric data. format.
+Depthkit is optimized for Unity and exports a video file (mp4) in Depthkit's combined-per-pixelcombined-per-pixel - A video or image sequence export format, optimized for Unity playback that consists of the color video (top) and depth data (bottom) in a single export.
+This format provides a performance friendly playback of your volumetric data in the game engine. format.
 This includes the color video as well as the depth data, formatted for performance friendly playback in Unity with the addition of the Depthkit Unity Plugin.